euvitorti/euvitorti/README.md

-# Fullstack Developer
+# Back-End Developer

-I am an early-career developer seeking my first opportunity as a Fullstack Developer.
+I am an early-career developer seeking my first opportunity as a back-end developer.
 I have hands-on experience in personal and academic projects, where I applied my technical and interpersonal skills to create efficient solutions.

 ## Project Experience: